VEHCS: the electronic path

 Pawvisa doesn’t submit VEHCS for you — your USDA-accredited vet does.
 What we do:

-• The $29 readiness analysis includes a shortlist of LA USDA-accredited vets who have submitted to VEHCS recently for your specific destination + handles current fee estimates.
+- The $29 readiness analysis includes a shortlist of California USDA-accredited vets who have submitted to VEHCS recently for your specific destination + handles current fee estimates.